Mandela Fellows Explore Race Relations in New York City

 The LeBow Institute for Strategic Leadership connects world-class research with the global business community to effectively steer organizations.

-A group of 25 young civic leaders from across Africa are in the midst of a six-week fellowship program at LeBow to develop the skills needed to drive systemic changes in their home countries.
+Twenty-five young civic leaders from across Africa participated in a fellowship program at LeBow to develop the skills needed to drive systemic changes.